 (see \cite[Theorem 1.1 and Lemma 2.3]{i2009}).
 The symmetry on $\alpha$ and $\beta$ of (5) played an essential role for the proof (see \cite[Section 2]{i2009}).
-From this fact, we think that this kind of symmetry for parametrized multiple series is useful for the study of relations among multiple series (e.g., MZVs).
-In the present paper, we shall prove a large class of relations among (2) by using a duality formula for (3), which is an extension of (5); see Lemma 2.2 below.
-Namely, we shall prove the following: \begin{theorem} Let $v\in{B^0}$, and let $\tau(v)$ be its dual.
-Then the following two identities hold$:$
+From this fact, we think that this kind of symmetry of parametrized multiple series is useful for the study of relations among multiple series (e.g., MZVs).
+In the present paper, we prove a large class of relations among (2) by using a duality formula for (3), which is an extension of (5) (see Lemma 2.2 below), that is, we prove the following: \begin{theorem} Let $v\in{B^0}$, and let $\tau(v)$ be its dual.
+Then

 $(i)$

 for all $r\ge0$, $\alpha,\beta\in\mathbb{C}$ with $\mathrm{Re}(\alpha), \mathrm{Re}(\beta)>0$, where $c^{'}_1$ and $q$ are those of the dual $\tau(v)=\prod_{i=1}^{q}z_{c^{'}_{i-1}}(k^{'}_i)$.

 $(ii)$